Table of Contents:

 2. Pest Inspection

-Most lenders require a pest inspection in order to approve a loan to buy a house.
+Most lenders require a “wood-destroying insect inspection” in order to approve a loan to buy a house.
 They want to be sure there is no structural threat to the house, as well as any pests that can cause damage.
 Homebuyers pay for this inspection.
 The exception in Maryland is the buyer who is using a VA loan.
 In this instance, the seller is required to pay for the inspection.
 Most of the time, the pest inspection is paid for at settlement instead of being paid in advance.

 Some creepy crawlies are benign – staying put in their hiding places, causing no problems.
 Others, however, can wreak enough havoc to eventually bring a house crumbling down around its occupants.
 These are wood-boring insects, such as powder post beetles, carpenter ants and termites.